 All Swift Group caravans water systems have been designed around a pump fitted within the caravan.
-This pump draws water from an external source, to provide water pressure within the caravan, whenever it is switched on and water is available.

-The schematic below shows the basic configuration of the water system with inboard pump and no internal water tank:
+This pump provides water pressure within the caravan, whenever it is switched on and water is available.
+The schematic below shows the basic configuration of the water system with inboard pump and water tank: